The Girl Before by J.P. Delaney

 Dolly Alderton’s memoir and debut book, Everything I Know About Love sees Alderton bring her self-deprecating, hilarious and at times, heartbreaking musings on love, friendship and relationships from her 20s, to the page.

-The upcoming series will be penned by Alderton and directed by China Moo-Young, and will be a romantic comedy following two best friends who take their first step into adulthood.
+The series was penned by Alderton and directed by China Moo-Young, and is a romantic comedy following two best friends who take their first step into adulthood.

 Persuasion by Jane Austen